asset management case study

 Maximising the use of familiar and readily available tools

-Data collection was carried out by treatment plant operators and we were keen to not burden them with additional equipment or new and unfamiliar applications if possible.
+Treatment plant operators collected data, and we were keen to avoid burdening them with additional equipment or new, unfamiliar applications if possible.

-The high service level response requirements of their role ensured that they were proficient users of their Smart Phones and that these were always on their person.
+The high service-level response requirements of their role ensured they were proficient smartphone users and that their phones were always on their person.

-Smart Phones were an obvious choice as the data collection mechanism and performed well with no modification or additional software save the installation of a QR reader App on older Smart Phones.
+Smartphones were an obvious choice as the data collection mechanism and performed well with no modifications or additional software, aside from installing a QR reader App on older smartphones.

 Microsoft 365 Apps were already available and offered access to the necessary technical tools of;

-- Power Automate to generate an e-mail output to specified users when the field data was collected.
+• Power Automate to generate an email output to specified users when the field data is collected.

 Pre-thinking is critical

 Scoping the form requirements was pivotal to its success.
-A clear understanding of what the information was to be used for and thus what needed to be collected was developed and provided the necessary boundaries and logic tests for QR code initiated Form development.
+A clear understanding of what the information was to be used for, and thus what needed to be collected, was developed, providing the necessary boundaries and logic tests for QR code-initiated Form development.

-The general process is amazingly straightforward to use, MS Forms is surprisingly intuitive to use and allows a crude data collection form to be developed by an unsophisticated user like myself with very little guidance, and the Excel Spreadsheet is automatically created along the way.
+The general process is amazingly straightforward to use; MS Forms is surprisingly intuitive and allows a crude data collection form to be developed by an unsophisticated user like me with very little guidance, and the Excel Spreadsheet is automatically created along the way.

-This project, however, required a great deal more sophistication.
-Specialist help from Waugh’s Asset Systems/IT staff was needed to provide the advanced functionality to enable images to be captured from within the form and manage the security implications associated with image capture
+This project, however, required much greater sophistication.
+Specialist help from Waugh’s Asset Systems/IT staff was needed to provide the advanced functionality to enable images to be captured from within the form and manage the security implications associated with image capture.

 Putting it into practice

 Field observations were collected from set locations around the treatment plant.
-Each location was equipped with a site-specific QR code-initiated form trigger (laminated QR code nailed to a post).
+Each area was equipped with a site-specific QR code-initiated form trigger (laminated QR code nailed to a post).

-The operator team was trained in using the QR code forms, and minor adjustments were made to the in-form guidance notes to make these more operationally useful.
+The operator team was trained to use the QR code forms, and minor adjustments were made to the in-form guidance notes to improve operational soundness.

 The proof is in the pudding

-Only minor initial teething problems were encountered and tended to relate to the QR Reader App where it took a few attempts to find a suitable, stable App; managing of passwords necessary to address access security issues; and decimal point errors.
+Only minor initial teething problems were encountered and tended to relate to the QR Reader App, where it took a few attempts to find a suitable, stable App; managing passwords was necessary to address access security issues; and decimal point errors.
 All were essentially eliminated within the first few days.

 Without a doubt, the project was hugely successful.
 The correct observations were collected and aligned to the right location, manual data input was streamlined to “enter once only” in the form, and output was immediate and to all necessary parties irrespective of location.